mailvelope/openpgp-encrypted-form-tools/README.md

 A directory where the minified and signed for will be placed.

+#### options.document
+Type: `Bool`
+Default value: false

+If you want to output a full HTML document or only the openpgp-encrypted-form tag.

+#### options.clean
+Type: `Bool`
+Default value: false

+Weather you want to delete the destination folder prior build.

 ## Contributing
 Lint and test your code using `grunt lint`.